emezac/dawn/README.md

   - Easy integration of custom tools.
   - Example tools include a calculator for arithmetic operations.

+- **Web Search Tool:**
+  - Allows models to search the web for the latest information.
+  - Configured in the `tools` array of an API request.
+  - Supports user location and search context size customization.

 - **Observability:**
   - Logging and tracing to support debugging and workflow analysis.

 ## Installation

 1. **Clone the Repository:**

    ```bash
    git clone <repository-url>
    cd <repository-directory>
    ```

 2. **Set Up Virtual Environment:**

    ```bash
    python -m venv venv
    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
    ```

 3. **Install Dependencies:**

    ```bash
    pip install -r requirements.txt
    ```